MathewHDYT/OneShare/_docs/notes/cybersecurity/lan.md

 **ADVANTAGES** | **DISADVANTAGE** |
 -------------- | ---------------- |
 Higher scalability (easy to add new devices if the need arises).
 Reduced rate of failure | More expensive.
 Scaling the network, also increases the maintenance required to keep it functional --> makes troubleshooting faults much harder.
-Can still fail if the centralised hardware that connectes devices fails |
+Can still fail if the centralized hardware that connects devices fails |

 ### Bus Topology:

 It relies upon a single connection, which is known as a backbone cable.
-This type of topology is similair to the leaf of a tree in the sense that **devices** (leaves) stem from where the branchers are on this cable.
+This type of topology is similar to the leaf of a tree in the sense that **devices** (leaves) stem from where the branches are on this cable.

 ![Bus](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/bus.png)

 **ADVANTAGES** | **DISADVANTAGE** |
 -------------- | ---------------- |
-Easy and cost-efficient to set up, because of not needed cabling or dedicated networking equipment for connecting the devices | Very quickly prone to become slow and bottlenecked if devices withing the toplogy are simultaneously requesting data.
+Easy and cost-efficient to set up, because of not needed cabling or dedicated networking equipment for connecting the devices | Very quickly prone to become slow and bottle necked if devices withing the topology are simultaneously requesting data.
 Difficulty to troubleshoot, because it becomes hard to identify which device is experiencing issues with data all traveling along the same route.
 Little redundancy in case of failure, because of a single point of failure along the backbone cable (if it breaks, all devices can no longer receive or transmit data along the bus) |

 ### Ring Topology:

-Also known as **token topology**, boasts some similarites to the **bus topology**.
+Also known as **token topology**, boasts some similarities to the **bus topology**.
 **Devices** such as computers are directly connected to each other to form a loop meaning that there is little cabling required and less dependence on dedicated hardware.

 ![Ring](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/ring.png)

 It works by sending data across the loop until it reaches the destined **device**, using other devices along the loop to forward the data.
 Interestingly, a **device** will only send data from another **device** in this topology if it does not have any to send itself.
-If the **device** happends to have data to send, it will send its own data first before sending data from another **device**.
+If the **device** happens to have data to send, it will send its own data first before sending data from another **device**.

 **ADVANTAGES** | **DISADVANTAGE** |
 -------------- | ---------------- |
 Easy and cost-efficient to set up, because of not needed cabling or dedicated networking equipment for connecting the devices.
-Because there is only one direction for data to travel across, it is fairly easy to torubleshoot any faults.
-Less prone to bottlöenecks than bus topology, as large amounts of traffic are not travelling across the network at any one time | Inefficient because it may have to visit many multiple devices first befor reaching the intended device.
+Because there is only one direction for data to travel across, it is fairly easy to troubleshoot any faults.
+Less prone to bottlenecks than bus topology, as large amounts of traffic are not travelling across the network at anyone time | Inefficient because it may have to visit many multiple devices first before reaching the intended device.
 Fault such as a cut cable or broken device will result in the entire networking breaking |

 ### Switch:

 Are dedicated **devices** within a **network** that are designed to aggregate multiple other **devices** such as computers, printers, or any other networking-capable device using ethernet, where they plug into a switchs port.

-Switches are usually found in larger networks such as businesses, school, or simiolar-sized networks, where there are mayn **devices** to connect to the network.
+Switches are usually found in larger networks such as businesses, school, or similair sized networks, where there are mayn **devices** to connect to the network.

-Additionaly **switches** are much more efficient than their lesser counterpart (**hubs** / **repeaters**).
+Additionally, **switches** are much more efficient than their lesser counterpart (**hubs** / **repeaters**).
 They keep track of what device is connected to which part.
-This way, when they receive a packet, instead of repeating that packet to every port like a **hub** would do, it just send it to the intended target, thus reducing **network** traffic.
+This way, when they receive a packet, instead of repeating that packet to every port like a **hub** would do, it just sends it to the intended target, thus reducing **network** traffic.

 ![Switches](https://raw.githubusercontent.com/MathewHDYT/OneShare/main/_images/switches.png)

 ### Router:

-It's job it to connect **networks** and pass data between them. it does so by **routing**.
+It's job it to connect **networks** and pass data between them, it does so by **routing**.

 **Routing** is the label given to the process of data travelling across **networks**.
 It involves creating a path between **networks** so that this data can be successfully delivered.